Oneida Institute: Enrollment

 During 1833–1834 Frost's employment is specified as "Agent, Oneida Institute".
-By 1835 Frost had left Whitesboro for a pulpit in Elmira, (which he helped make an Underground Railroad center).
+By 1835 Frost had left Whitesboro for a pulpit in Elmira (which he helped make an Underground Railroad center).
 His replacement, David Ogden, was not an abolitionist.
 This led to a withdrawal from the Whitesboro Presbyterian Church of "seventy-one communicant members, including most of the elders", to form a new Congregational church under Green's direction.
 As a result, "Green and his school [were left] with fewer and fewer friends"; he could no longer turn to churches for funding.

 The Oneida Institute ceased operations in 1843.
 One factor was the New York Anti-Slavery Society's failure to pay the institute $2000 for the printing costs of their paper Friend of Man, but even if it had, there was no way to make the institute financially viable.
 According to Dana Bigelow, "Green left the institution a wreck".
 He identifies the causes of its failure as three: first, the manual labor scheme; "unskilled labor was found to be unprofitable".
-(The $1000 mentioned above did not cover costs.)
-Second, replacing the classics with the Bible; "this did much to disconnect the institution with the general theory and habit of culture in the country and to stamp it with a certain reputation of singularity which could not fail to be in many ways disastrous."
+(The $1000 mentioned above, received from crops, did not cover the costs of their production.)
+Second, replacing the classics with the Bible: "this did much to disconnect the institution with the general theory and habit of culture in the country and to stamp it with a certain reputation of singularity which could not fail to be in many ways disastrous."
 Finally, the treating of black and white students equally, and its "iconoclastic zeal for the overthrow of social institutions and interests", led to "much popular odium".
+According to Bigelow, this was a factor in fundraiser Frost's departure.